Hollywood's Most Coveted Movie Roles—and Who They Almost Went To main image

 Sandra Bullock as Wonder Woman

 When DC Films announced that the female superhero Wonder Woman would finally receive a solo live-action film of her own, fans and actors alike were ecstatic.
-Not only had fans demanded such a film for years, but more than a few actresses already expressed interest in donning the shield years before production began.
+Not only had fans demanded such a film for years, but more than a few actresses had already expressed interest in donning the shield years before production began.
 Rumors swirled that Sandra Bullock was in line for the role given that she received the blessing from screenwriter Jon Cohen and -- more importantly -- Lynda Carter.

 Bullock attempted to squash the rumors, telling MTV, "I'm not Wonder Woman; I think even Lynda Carter said I was too old...
 Then that made me go, 'Maybe I will do Wonder Woman, just 'cause you said it,'' she laughed.
 "No, no, no. There are other people much better suited to play Wonder Woman than me.
 I'll just do it at home, at night, in my little Underoos."
 Israeli actress Gal Gadot ended up nabbing the role of the classic heroine.